mdtanveeralamgir/react-udemy-3rd/README.md

 187:
     - setTimer to trigger an event
     - but the setTimer is not stop when the event is cancelled manually
+188:
+    - using useEffect to cleanup setTimeout event